mayan-edms/Mayan-EDMS/docs/topics/docker.rst

 user a higher number.
 A formula recommended for this setting is the number of CPU cores + 1.

+``MAYAN_WORKER_FAST_CONCURRENCY``

+Optional.
+Changes the concurrency (number of child processes) of the Celery worker consuming the queues in the fast (low latency, short tasks) category.
+Default is 1.
+Use 0 to disable hardcoded concurrency and allow the Celery worker to launch its default number of child processes (equal to the number of CPUs detected).

+``MAYAN_WORKER_MEDIUM_CONCURRENCY``

+Optional.
+Changes the concurrency (number of child processes) of the Celery worker consuming the queues in the medium (medium latency, long running tasks) category.
+Default is 1.
+Use 0 to disable hardcoded concurrency and allow the Celery worker to launch its default number of child processes (equal to the number of CPUs detected).

+``MAYAN_WORKER_SLOW_CONCURRENCY``

+Optional.
+Changes the concurrency (number of child processes) of the Celery worker consuming the queues in the slow (high latency, very long running tasks) category.
+Default is 1.
+Use 0 to disable hardcoded concurrency and allow the Celery worker to launch its default number of child processes (equal to the number of CPUs detected).

 Accessing outside data
 ======================